1v1 Defending the Dribble

 - If the player successfully makes it through the grid and out the other side by dribbling, he then plays to the first player in the line he is facing.

 - This next player again takes on the defender in the middle.

-- If the defender wins the ball, or the ball is knocked out the sides of the grid, the player losing the ball becomes the defender.
+- If the defender wins the ball, or the ball is knocked out of the grid, the player losing the ball becomes the defender.

-- The player who won the ball or forces the player out of bounds passes the ball to a teammate in line who now attacks the new defender in the middle in attempt to get through to the other side and pass to the next player in line.
+- The player who won the ball or forced the player out of bounds passes the ball to a teammate in line who now attacks the new defender in the middle in an attempt to get through to the other side and pass to the next player in line.

-- The pace of this drill must be very fast and encourage players to take advantage of an off balanced defender.
+- This drill's pace must be very fast and encourage players to take advantage of an off-balanced defender.

-- The defender will have to transition quickly in order to get out of the middle.
+- The defender will have to transition quickly to get out of the middle.

-When defending 1v1’s in soccer it is very important to focus on the following key elements:
+When defending 1v1's in soccer, it is essential to focus on the following key elements: